-This is a product of the fourth GLI international summer school, held in July 2015.
-After the experience of the first three summer schools, some of the threads of discussion were pulled together into a draft 'manifesto', which was then discussed and reflected upon throughout the week.
-In the concluding session, the Summer School Commission presented proposed amendments for plenary discussion and debate, the results of which are presented below.
+This is a product of the fifth GLI International Summer School, held in July 2016.
+After the experience of the first three summer schools, some of the threads of discussion were pulled together into a draft 'manifesto', which was first discussed in 2015 and then again in 2016.
+In concluding sessions, the Summer School Commission presented proposed amendments for plenary discussion and debate, the results of which are presented below.

-It is not directed to governments, employers, or political parties.
-It is not a manifesto to declare a new society (that comes later!), nor to launch a new movement, sect, tribe or club.
+The manifesto it is not directed to governments, employers, or political parties.
+It is not a manifesto to declare a new society, nor to launch a new movement, sect, tribe or club.
 It does not attempt to redefine Marxism, socialism, feminism, syndicalism, internationalism or democracy.
 It does not attempt to list all the world's injustices and declare our opposition.